 TABLE OF CONTENTS

-Hike Distance4: 1.4-2.5km one-way depending on which entrance you take.
-If you follow the route I mention below, it’s a 3.2km walk according to Maps.me
+1.4 – 2.5km one-way depending on which entrance you take.
+If you follow the route I mention below, it’s a 3.2km walk, total, according to Maps.me.

-What is the elevation of the Mount Kaukau walk?5: It’s tough to find reliable sources, but from Simla Crescent to the summit is ~240 metres of elevation which is ~430 metres above sea level.
+It’s tough to find reliable sources, but from Simla Crescent to the summit is ~240 metres of elevation.
+And how high is Mount Kaukau? ~430 metres.

-You open up the different routes on Google Maps (like above) using this link.
+You can open up the different routes on Google Maps (like above) using this link.

 But in short, once you’re on the trail, all paths lead to the summit so you don’t really need a map.
 If you’re clumsy, there are signs along the way.
 Coming back down, it’s a matter of starting off on the right route.